d-morrison/IntroStatActivities/_book/11-inference-1ofeach.md

 ### Take-home messages

-1. This activity differs from activity 10 because the responses are independent not paired.
-This data is analyzed as a difference in means.
+1. This activity differs from Activity 10 because the responses are independent not paired.
+These data are analyzed as a difference in means.

 2.